Todd Hlushko: Playing career

 Immediately following the Olympics, Hlushko signed a contract with the Philadelphia Flyers for the remainder of the 1993–94 season.
 He was assigned to the AHL's Hershey Bears where he scored six goals in nine games, but was also recalled to play two games with the Flyers.
 Hlushko made his NHL debut on March 10, 1994, against the Ottawa Senators and scored his first goal on March 13 against the Tampa Bay Lightning.
 The Flyers allowed Hlushko to go to free agency following the season, and he was signed by the Calgary Flames.
 He spent the majority of the 1994–95 season with the AHL's Saint John Flames where he recorded 22 goals in 46 games, but appeared in two regular season contests with Calgary and made his NHL playoff debut.
 Hlishko also played in the 1995 World Championship where he scored four goals in eight games to help Canada win the bronze medal.

 The 1995–96 season was similar as Hlushko appeared in only four NHL games with the Flames; he played 35 with Saint John and missed 25 games due to a shoulder injury.
 In 1996–97, he played his only full season in the NHL.
 Hlushko appeared in 58 games for Calgary and recorded seven goals and 11 assists.
 He was again relegated to Saint John for the majority of 1997–98.
 Following the season, Hlushko was traded.
 On June 17, 1998, he was sent, along with German Titov, to the Pittsburgh Penguins in exchange for Ken Wregget and Dave Roche.
 Hlushko was again assigned to the minor leagues.
 He spent the 1998–99 season with the Grand Rapids Griffins of the International Hockey League (IHL) where he had 24 goals and 50 points.
 He was recalled to Pittsburgh during the 1999 Stanley Cup Playoffs and appeared in two games.

 Following the season, Hlushko moved to Europe where he played six seasons in the German Deutsche Eishockey Liga and represented Canada in smaller tournaments.
 He returned to Canada in 2006 where, after playing two seasons of senior hockey with the Dundas Real McCoys, Hlushko retired as a player.

 Post-playing career

-Hlushko worked as a host and analyst for Sportsnet.
+In May 2018, Hlushko signed on as scout and team representative for North America with Adler Mannheim of the top tier Deutsche Eishockey Liga, where he had played from 2000–2005.

-In May 2019, Adler Mannheim of the Deutsche Eishockey Liga (DEL) appointed Hlushko as scout and team representative for North America.
+Hlushko has worked as a host and analyst for Sportsnet, including the daily news program Sportsnet Central.